cammartin/Basic-R-Demo/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1
 ## Diamonds 5

-In the previous exercise, you saw a dataset about movies.
-In this exercise, we'll have a look at yet another dataset about movies!

-A dataset with a selection of movies, `movie_selection`, is available in the workspace.
+In this exercise we will split the data into a training dataset and a testing datasets in order to traing our ML algorithm to predict diamond prices.
+We will use `createDataPartition` to put 70% of the diamonds dataset in the training dataset and 30% in testing dataset.

 *** =instructions
 - In this exercise we will split the data into a training dataset and a testing datasets